GitLeeRepo/RegExNotes/RegExNotes.md

 As mention, the [Interactive Tester](https://regexr.com/) uses the **$#** format to identify the capture group.
 This is also used in Perl, vi, sed & awk.

 In JavaScript these captured groups are returned as part of the result array returned from the str.match(regExp) method.
-The first (index zero) contains the entired matched result while indexes 1 through n contain the captured groups.
+The first (index zero) contains the entire matched result while indexes 1 through n contain the captured groups.
 Other environments such as vi, sed and awk use **/#** after the expression to indicate which capture group number you want.

-Python, Java, and C# use object notation (matchObj.Groups(#) in Java and C#) and matchObj.group(#) in Plython.
+Python, Java, and C# use object notation (matchObj.Groups(#) in Java and C#) and matchObj.group(#) in Python.

 ## Named capture groups